 Doggy day out

 Someone let the shelter dogs out!
 Friends of Strays is proud to announce its new Doggy Day Out program, which pairs members of the community with our shelter dogs for field trips.
-Outings can last anywhere from an hour to all day, and can include a hike, a trip to the beach, a nap in a home or even a nice dinner in a pet-friendly restaurant.
+Outings can last up to two hours, and can include a hike, a trip to the beach, a nap in a home or even a nice dinner in a pet-friendly restaurant.
 It’s a great way for people to get their pet-fix in and to give our dogs a break from the shelter and learn more about their wonderful personalities!
 Plus, it’s a great excuse for you to spend a day exploring Saint Petersburg!

 Pet Food Pantry

 Friends of Strays has joined forces with the St. Petersburg Free Clinic for our Community Pet Food Pantry.
 The Friends of Strays’ Pet Food Pantry has been providing low-income households with free cat and dog food since 2015.
-In the past, the program has allowed for community members to come to the shelter during open hours to collect food for their pets, now they will be redirected to the St. Petersburg Free Clinic at 836 3rd Avenue North.
+Those in need of pet food can visit the St. Petersburg Free Clinic at 836 3rd Avenue North.
 Friends of Strays still collects donations at the shelter, picks up donations from local Target and Walmart stores, and arranges for transport for distribution.

 Pets for Patriots

 Friends of Strays is honored to partner with Pets for Patriots, Inc., a not-for-profit that connects our long time resident cats and dogs with our country’s loyal service men and women.
 This increases their chance for adoption through veterans and active service members of the United States military.
-Friends of Strays offers veterans a discounted adoption fee and a wellness exam and vaccines on their one year adoption anniversary date.
+Friends of Strays waives all adoption fees for program participants.